-Nissan has a governance system that promotes comprehensive environmental management while responding to diverse environmental issues.
+Nissan has a governance system that promotes comprehensive environmental management while responding to diverse environmental issues, such as climate change and nature related issues.

-The Global Environmental Management Committee (G-EMC), co-chaired by the CSO and the Director who is the Representative Executive Officer, President and CEO, is attended by executives from all areas of the value chain to determine overall policies and the content of reports put before the Board of Directors.
+The Global Environmental Management Committee (G-EMC) is attended by executives from all areas of the value chain to determine overall policies and the content of reports put before the Board of Directors.
 Executives also clarify risks and opportunities at the corporate level and determine the specific programs to be undertaken by each division, using the PDCA cycle to manage and operate the environmental programs efficiently.
+The decisions made by the Global Environmental Management Committee are reported to the Board of Directors via the Executive Committee.
+The Board of Directors has the responsibility of monitoring these decisions.